tercen/starter_guide/docs/workflow.md

 # Analyse Data: Workflow

-Workflows are pipelines that process data, perform calculations on it, make visualisations and create reports.
+Workflows are pipelines that process data, perform calculations on it, make visualizations, and create reports.

 Press the **New workflow** button